alibaba/GraphScope/docs/performance_and_benchmark.md

 # Performance and Benchmark
+We evaluated performance of GraphScope with the benchmarks provided by [Linked Data Benchmark Council (LDBC)](https://ldbcouncil.org/).
+Specifically, we evaluated **Graph Analytical Engine (GAE)** with [LDBC Graph Analytics Benchmark](http://graphalytics.org/), which is an industrial-grade benchmark that enables the objective comparison of graph analysis platforms.
+We also evaluated **Graph Interactive Engine (GIE)** with LDBC Social Network Benchmark, which focuses on graph database management systems and includes two workloads for interactive transactional queries and analytical queries.
+We compared GraphScope's performance to the state-of-the-art systems including PowerGraph, GeminiGraph, Plato, Neo4j, etc. and found GraphScope achieves high performance in most cases.

+## Graph Analytical Engine
-We evaluated performance of **libgrape-lite** with [LDBC Graph Analytics Benchmark](http://graphalytics.org/).
-In addition to the ease of programming, we find that **libgrape-lite** achieves high performance comparably to the state-of-the-art systems.
+We evaluated performance of **Graph Analytical Engine** (**GAE**, in short in the following) with [LDBC Graph Analytics Benchmark](http://graphalytics.org/).
+In addition to the ease of programming, we find that **GAE** achieves high performance comparably to the state-of-the-art systems.
 The experiments were conducted on 4 instances of [r6.8xlarge](https://www.alibabacloud.com/help/doc-detail/25378.htm#d12e563) on [AlibabaCloud ECS](https://www.alibabacloud.com/product/ecs), each with 32 threads, over LDBC XL-size datasets.
 Instances are imaged with [Aliyun Linux (a CentOS-variant)](https://www.alibabacloud.com/help/doc-detail/111881.htm).
 The datasets can be downloaded from [here](https://ldbcouncil.org/benchmarks/graphalytics/).

-We compared **libgrape-lite** with [PowerGraph](https://github.com/jegonzal/PowerGraph)(commit a038f97
+We compared **GAE** with [PowerGraph](https://github.com/jegonzal/PowerGraph)(commit a038f97
 ) [GeminiGraph](https://github.com/thu-pacman/GeminiGraph)(commit 170e7d3
 ) and [Plato](https://github.com/Tencent/plato)(commit 21009d6).
 Each system is built with GCC(v4.8.5) and MPICH(v3.1).
-To make the comparisons fair, **libgrape_lite** was built with HUGE_PAGES and jemalloc disabled.
+To make the comparisons fair, **GAE** was built with HUGE_PAGES and jemalloc disabled.

 We made minor changes on their code and datasets:
 - Turned on `-O3` optimization for all three systems.